COVID-19 Update on University-Related Travel

 The Center for Global Engagement may approve select non-UT programs within a country holding a Department of State Level 3 travel advisory based on program criteria.
 In such cases, the student would not need to request an exception from the International Risk Management Committee.
 The student would instead need to sign a statement indicating an understanding of the elevated risk.
 If a student chooses an unapproved program or wants to conduct independent travel, the regular petition procedure applies.

-The same petition and appeal processes apply to students who wish to conduct independent travel to a country or area under a Department of State Level 3 or 4 travel advisory or a CDC level 3 travel health warning.
+The same request and appeal processes apply to students who wish to conduct independent travel to a country or area under a Department of State Level 3 or 4 travel advisory or a CDC level 3 travel health warning.
 Without an approved exception, the student may not use UT funds or receive academic credit for the travel.
-This policy applies to all students, undergraduate and graduate, who are receiving funds from UT to pay a portion or all their expenses for independent travel (independent study, research, conference attendance, etc.).
-The university is not responsible for the health and safety of any student who decides to travel to these locations.
+This policy applies to all students, undergraduate, graduate, and professional students, who are receiving funds from UT to pay a portion or all their expenses for independent travel (independent study, research, conference attendance, etc.).
+The university is not responsible for the health and safety of any student who decides to travel to these locations without approval.

-Faculty and staff members cannot use UT funds for official travel to a country or area under a Department of State Level 3 or 4 travel advisory or a CDC travel health warning.
-To request an exception, send a petition to firstname.lastname@example.org.
+Faculty and staff members cannot use UT funds for official travel to a country or area under a Department of State Level 3 or 4 travel advisory or a CDC travel health warning of 3.
+To request an exception, fill out this form.

 If the committee or provost grants an exception, the regular request and registration process must be completed before the travel begins.
 Without an approved exception, travel will not be reimbursed by the university.

-The International Risk Management Committee is appointed by the provost to review safety and security conditions associated with UT study abroad programs and independent international travel undertaken by students, faculty, and staff.
+The International Risk Management Committee reviews safety and security conditions associated with UT study abroad programs and independent international travel undertaken by students, faculty, and staff.
 The committee is responsible for deciding when individuals associated with UT may travel for UT business, use UT funds, and/or receive academic credit for travel to international destinations.
 In addition to the US Department of State’s travel advisories and Centers for Disease Control’s travel health warnings, the committee considers a variety of factors—the most important being the safety of UT students, faculty, and staff.

 Should circumstances warrant, the International Risk Management Committee may also invite the following individuals to provide additional information: